 Nutrition affects our mental health as much as it affects our physical health.
 This is no surprise; we’ve all experienced feeling energized after a healthy meal and groggy after an unhealthy one.
 However, food’s impact on brain health goes beyond energy levels.
 It can also affect mood, emotions, cognition, and even psychiatric disorders like depression.
-That’s why nutritional psychiatrists prescribe dietary changes along with typical psychiatric treatments, like medication, therapy, exercise, etc. And these changes often include treating any deficiencies, especially deficiencies in vitamins proven to affect moods and cognition.
+That’s why nutritional psychiatrists prescribe dietary changes along with typical psychiatric treatments, like medication, therapy, exercise, etc. These changes often include treating any deficiencies, especially deficiencies in vitamins proven to affect moods and cognition.

 The most important vitamin for brain health